-People are attracted by the shiny, reflective surface that chrome can provide.
-The mirror-like finish can give a clean, high-end look to whatever it adorns, mesmerizing all who see it.
-Many people have misconceptions about chrome and do not understand the difference between hard-chrome plating, nickel-chrome plating and spray chrome.
-Here is a guide to help you understand how each type differs.
+People are attracted to the shiny, reflective surface that chrome can offer.
+The mirror-like finish can give a clean, premium look to anything it adorns and captivate all who see it.
+Many people have misconceptions about chrome and don't understand the difference between hard chrome plating, nickel plating and spray chrome plating.
+Here's a guide to help you understand how each type of differs.

-Hard-chrome plating is likely the least understood of these three chroming processes.
-Hard chrome plating involves heavy coatings of chromium in order to provide wear resistance, oil retention and lubricity.
-It is not decorative and is instead used to add durability to such things as piston rings, hydraulic cylinder rods, thread guides and moulds.
-It derives its name from its measurable thickness and is normally applied to steel substrates.
-While it is metallic and shiny, it is not a decorative finish.
-Hard chrome plating is a good option for wheels or bumpers.
+Hard chrome plating applies heavy layers of chromium to provide wear resistance, oil retention and lubricity.
+It is not decorative and is instead used to add durability to things like piston rings, hydraulic cylinder rods, thread guides and molds.
+It derives its name from its measurable thickness and is usually applied to steel substrates.
+Although metallic and shiny, it is not a decorative finish.
+Hard chrome is a good choice for wheels or bumpers.